amirmasoudabdol/SAM/doc/api/class_Submission.md

 -----------------

 int **simid** = 0\
+Simulation ID.

 int **pubid** = 0\
+Publication ID.

 int **inx**\

 int **nobs**\
+Number of observation in submitted group.

 double **yi**\
+Effect size of the submitted group.

 double **sei**\
+Standard error of the submitted group.

 double **statistic**\
+Corresponding statistics of the submitted group.

 double **pvalue**\
+*P*-value of the submitted group

 bool **sig** = false\
+Indicates if the submission is significant or not.

 short **side** = 1\
+The side of the observed effect.

 bool **isHacked** = false\

 int **tnobs**\

 double **tyi**\
+True mean/effect of the selected submission record.

 double **tvi**\